ddudnik/oss-review-toolkit/docs/GettingStarted.md

     has_errors: false
 ```

+The full analyzer result file should look very similar to [this](./examples/getting-started-analyzer-result.yml).

 ## 5. Run the scanner

 To scan the source code of `mime-types` and its dependencies the source code of `mime-types` and all its dependencies